-Listen to and validate their feelings.
-Hair loss can elicit strong expressions of emotion as it signals a change in appearance that may impact self-esteem.
+Accept/validate their feelings.
+Hair loss can mean a great deal to our sense of self.
 In many cultures, hair can provide an exceptionally powerful sense of personal identity.

-Cope incrementally.
+Take things day by day.
 Feelings about hair loss may change over time.
-Wearing a wig or head covering may or may not feel comfortable.
-Both you and your loved one should take the adjustment process one day at a time, and practice patience and seek professional support to help you both to cope with the impact of hair loss.
+Wearing a wig or head covering may not feel comfortable.
+Take things one day at a time and try to be patient.

 Talking to Children About Hair Loss